 What is trichomonas (trich)?

-Trichomonas is a sexually transmitted infection caused by a parasite.
+Trichomonas (also called ‘trich’) is a common sexually transmitted infection (STI) caused by a parasite called Trichomonas vaginalis.

 How do you get trichomonas?

 Trichomonas is most often spread sexually when you come in contact with someone who has an infection in their vulva, vagina or urethra (male and female).

 The parasite can live up to 24 hours on wet towels or clothing, making it possible to pass on when sharing these items.

 How can you tell if you have trichomonas?

 Most men and some women may not have symptoms of infection.
 Even without symptoms, you can pass trichomonas to someone else.